This page documents how to use Stack on Azure CI.

 settings present in your

 - The complex Azure configuration is intended for projects that need to support multiple GHC versions and multiple operating systems, such as open source libraries to be released to Hackage.
-It tests against Stack for different resolvers on Linux, macOS and Windows.
+It tests against Stack for different snapshots on Linux, macOS and Windows.
 These are the files for the complex configuration:

 - azure-pipelines.yml : This is the starter file used by the Azure CI.